RAKWireless/WisCore/Doc/README.md

 # Documents Introduction

+Here are the WisCore hardware development Documents, include:

+* "mt7628-datasheet";

+* "motherboard-design";

+* "audioboard-design";

-Here are the WisCore hardware development Documents, include "mt7628-datasheet", "motherboard-design" and "audioboard-design", so you can download these for more details.
+so you can download these for more details.